Skip to content

 kreuzberg extract document.pdf --format json

-Control the formatting of extracted text content:
+Control the formatting of extracted text content with --content-format (the deprecated alias --output-format is still accepted):

 Terminal